North American Free Trade Agreement: Economy and jobs

 In their May 24, 2017 report, the Congressional Research Service (CRS) wrote that the economic impacts of NAFTA on the U.S. economy were modest.
 In a 2015 report, the Congressional Research Service summarized multiple studies as follows: "In reality, NAFTA did not cause the huge job losses feared by the critics or the large economic gains predicted by supporters.
 The net overall effect of NAFTA on the U.S. economy appears to have been relatively modest, primarily because trade with Canada and Mexico accounts for a small percentage of U.S. GDP.
 However, there were worker and firm adjustment costs as the three countries adjusted to more open trade and investment among their economies."

 Many American small businesses depended on exporting their products to Canada or Mexico under NAFTA.
 According to the U.S. Trade Representative, this trade supported over 140,000 small- and medium-sized businesses in the US.

+In Mexico, NAFTA contributed to significant job loss in the agricultural sector.
+According to political scholar Courtney Jung, "The model collides with the reality of very high rates of unemployment and underemployment, which means that farmers who are forced out of agriculture are unable to move to another sector.
+They shift instead into ranks of the permanently unemployed or they move to Texas."
+Jung's study highlights how the expected economic adjustments following liberalization often failed to materialize in practice.
+As a result, many rural workers were left without viable alternatives or social support mechanisms.

 According to University of California, Berkeley professor of economics Brad DeLong, NAFTA had an insignificant impact on US manufacturing.
 The adverse impact on manufacturing was exaggerated in US political discourse according to DeLong and Harvard economist Dani Rodrik.

 According to a 2013 article by Jeff Faux published by the Economic Policy Institute, California, Texas, Michigan and other states with high concentrations of manufacturing jobs were most affected by job loss due to NAFTA.
 According to a 2011 article by EPI economist Robert Scott, about 682,900 U.S. jobs were "lost or displaced" as a result of the trade agreement.
 More recent studies agreed with reports by the Congressional Research Service that NAFTA only had a modest impact on manufacturing employment and automation explained 87% of the losses in manufacturing jobs.